 One of the major values of B2B franchise ownership is that you do not necessarily need to have experience in a particular field to become a franchisee in that field.
 Franchise systems provide extensive training and help.
 The purpose is to make you the right person who can be successful without prior industry experience.

-For an instance, a fireman can find new life as an owner of a printer/copier cartridge refilling franchise.
+As an example, a firefighter can discover a career path by becoming a franchise owner of a printer/copier cartridge refilling business.
 A CFO may find a second career providing window blinds to office buildings.
 What can be more important than experience is that you have certain personality traits needed in that business.

 Of course, hiring a salesperson to drive in business may be a good strategy if you lack sales experience.
 A willingness to follow the franchisor’s systems and processes is a necessity for any franchisee.

-If you like to reinvent the wheel at every opportunity, you won’t be happy or successful as a franchisee.
+If you tend to constantly reinvent strategies and approaches, being a franchise owner may not lead to happiness or success for you.
 Those most likely to be successful franchisees understand that the franchisor’s business model has been constructed.
 And it is for the sole purpose of providing the franchisee with the greatest chance for success.

 Bonus Read: “Turnkey Franchise: Is it Profitable to Own?”